Are you thinking about buying a new Computer or Laptop, or want to upgrade your existing one, but don’t really know where to start?

 I purposely decoupled this section from the 3D Rendering Section, because actively working inside your 3D Software utilizes your Computer Hardware in a very different manner.

-When you work, you want as little delay as possible and the Viewport should feel and be snappy.
+When you do active work, you want as little delay as possible and the Viewport should feel responsive and be snappy.

 Now, many think the Graphics Card would be responsible for a fast Viewport, but in almost all Digital Content Creation Software this is not the case.